TALK TO SALES

-If you’re new to health insurance policies or shopping for a plan on the individual market for the first time, understanding health insurance terminology is one of the first challenges you may face.
-For instance, choosing the best health insurance coverage can be tricky if you don’t know the difference between a premium and a deductible.
+If you're new to health insurance policies or shopping for a plan on the individual market for the first time, understanding health insurance terminology is one of the first challenges you may face.
+Choosing the best health insurance coverage can be tricky if you don't know the difference between a premium and a deductible.

-But don’t worry!
-In the guide below, we’ll walk you through the seven most common health insurance terms you need to know to understand your health insurers’ options during your annual enrollment period.
+In this article, we'll walk you through the seven most common health insurance terms you need to know to understand your options during your annual open enrollment period.

 1. Premium

-There are many different types of health insurance plans, such as a health maintenance organization (HMO), preferred provider organization (PPO), or high-deductible health plan (HDHP).
-But there’s one thing all health coverage has in common—a premium.
+There are many different types of health insurance plans, such as a health maintenance organization (HMO), preferred provider organization (PPO), or exclusive provider organization (EPO).
+You can also have either a low-deductible or high-deductible health plan (HDHP).
+But there's one thing all health coverage has in common—a premium.

-Your premium is the dollar amount you pay to the health insurance company to maintain active coverage.
-Most people pay theirs monthly, but depending on your type of health plan, your payments could be once a quarter or once a year.
+Your premium rate is the dollar amount you pay to the health insurance company to maintain active coverage.
+Most people pay theirs monthly, but depending on your type of insurance plan, your payments could be quarterly or annual.

 When you’re researching plans, it’s usually the first cost you’ll see and consider when budgeting your monthly medical costs.
 However, it’s best to consider all costs when choosing a health plan.

-For instance, a plan with a low monthly premium might have a higher deductible or copayment, which could increase the amount of your total out-of-pocket cost if you frequently see primary care physicians.
+For example, a plan with a low monthly premium might have a higher deductible or copayment, which could increase the amount of your total out-of-pocket cost if you frequently see primary care physicians.

-If you have an HRA health benefit, you could get tax-free reimbursements on insurance premiums.
-You’ll want to check if the type of health insurance you choose qualifies and if your premium will be fully or mostly covered with your given allowance amount.
+If your employer offers you a health reimbursement arrangement (HRA) health benefit, you could get tax-free reimbursements on insurance premiums and other eligible expenses.
+You'll want to check if the type of health plan you choose qualifies and if your HRA allowance will fully or mostly cover your premium.

 2. Deductible

-A deductible is the dollar amount you’re expected to pay on your own for any covered medical services before your health insurance company starts to pay.
-For instance, if your plan has a $4,000 annual deductible, you’ll pay $4,000 on your own, then your insurance company will pay for the rest of your expenses or cover a set percentage for the rest of the year.
+A deductible is the dollar amount you must pay on your own for any covered medical services before your health insurance company starts to pay.
+For instance, if your plan has a $4,000 annual deductible, you'll pay $4,000 on your own, and then your insurance company will pay for the rest of your expenses or cover a set percentage for the rest of the year.

 A plan can have a comprehensive deductible for all services or a separate deductible for specific essential coverage, such as prescription drugs.
-However, plans often cover the cost of things like network doctor’s visits even before you’ve paid your full deductible amount.
+However, plans often cover the cost of things like network doctor visits before you've paid your full deductible amount.

 3. Copayment

-A copayment, or copay, is a flat dollar amount you’ll pay your primary care provider for a covered service.
-Generally, copays won’t count toward your deductible.
+A copayment, or copay, is what you'll pay your primary care doctor for a covered medical service such as an office visit.
+Generally, copays won't count toward your deductible.
 However, this depends on your plan, so you should read your plan details carefully or call your health insurer to find out what your specific tier of coverage allows.

-Copays can vary depending on the kind of service you’re getting and what network providers you choose.
-For example, you may have to pay a $250 copay for emergency room care, a $20 copay for visits to primary care physicians, and a $10 copay for each generic drug you get filled at your pharmacy.
+Copay amounts can vary depending on the kind of healthcare service you're getting and what network of providers you choose.
+For example, you may have to pay a $250 copay for emergency care, a $20 copay for visits to primary care physicians, and a $10 copay for each generic drug you get filled at your pharmacy.

 Copayments vary from plan to plan, but even though they’re usually smaller amounts, these payments can add up over time.
 If you visit your network doctor often, you should look for a plan with an affordable copay amount to maximize your overall health savings.